hhlu/howardlu.com/_posts/2013-09-01-getting-started-with-vagrant-and-puppet.md

 further can check out the
 <a href="http://docs.vagrantup.com/v2/" target="_blank">official documentation</a>.

-## Updating Vagrantfile
+## Configuring Vagrant

-All the configuration is this file is set up within a Ruby block, between the `Vagrant.configure("2") do |config|` near the top the `end` at the bottom.
-The most important configuration value that needs to be changed is `config.vm.box = "base"` line.
+All the configuration in `Vagrantfile` is set up within a Ruby block between the `Vagrant.configure("2") do |config|` near the top the `end` at the bottom.
+The most important line you need to change is `config.vm.box = "base"`.
 This tells Vagrant which base box to load up before configuring the machine.
-Base boxes are basically virtual machines that have been packaged for reuse.
+Base boxes are basically VMs that have been packaged for reuse.
 You can create your own from a VirtualBox VM using the
 <a href="http://docs.vagrantup.com/v2/cli/package.html" target="_blank">vagrant package</a>
-command, but I will just be using the Ubuntu 12.04 64-bit box provided by Vagrant.
+command, but I will be using the Ubuntu 12.04 64-bit box provided by Vagrant.
 There is a long list of
 <a href="http://www.vagrantbox.es/" target="_blank">other available boxes</a> as well.

 In order to make a base box available to Vagrant, you must first add it using the `vagrant add` command.
-The syntax is `vagrant box add box_name box_url`, where `box_name` can be anything you want, and `box_url` is where it can be downloaded.
+The syntax is `vagrant box add box_name box_url`, where `box_name` can be anything you want and `box_url` is where the base box can be downloaded.
 For example, you can use the following to download the Ubuntu box I mentioned earlier:

     vagrant box add precise64 http://files.vagrantup.com/precise64.box

-After the box has finished downloading, you can change the `config.vm.box = "base"` line we saw earlier into `config.vm.box = "precise64"`.
+After the download finishes, you can change the `config.vm.box = "base"` line we saw earlier into `config.vm.box = "precise64"`.

 Now you essentially have a bare bones Vagrant VM.
-Executing `vagrant up` should start up the machine.
-You should be able to SSH into it with `vagrant ssh`.
+Executing `vagrant up` should start up the machine and you can SSH into it with `vagrant ssh`.

 ## Provisioning with Puppet

-You have a basic Vagrant VM now, but it won't be much use without personal configuration.
+While you have a basic Vagrant VM now, it's not much use without some personal configuration.
 This is where Puppet comes in.
 Further down in your Vagrantfile, you will see a commented block of code similar to the following: